eth-events/readthedocs/example-queries/index.rst

 Find entity by hash
 -------------------

-The results will contain either a block with the specified block hash or all transactions, whose sender (`from`) or receiver (`to`) is has the specified address.
+The results will contain either a block with the specified block hash or all transactions, whose sender (`from`) or receiver (`to`) has the specified address.
 Queries like this are useful if the type of the entity that a hash represents is not known in advance.

 HTTP-Method/Endpoint: